“Your past was meant to educate you for your Future; not to define you for your Present”

 Among BlackPush's efforts to curve Gun Violence we are partnering with different organizations, promoting laws that will help combat violence and working to ensure that the second amendment is protected but not at the cost of lives to the community.

 Our work with Social Injustice includes but is not limited to standing on the front line of issues plaguing the African American Community.
 This is our fighting cause as we grow to try and make our communities fairer.

 Voter suppression is when a group or individual is denied the right to cast a ballot based upon their background or community in which they come from.
 Today in America the groups that are disproportionately targeted are minority communities, especially the African American community.
 Voting is the fundamental tool that makes America so great and gives the people the power to control our future.

-Our ex-offender ministry assists those who were previously incarcerated to reintegrate back into society.
+Our rehabilitation ministry assists those who were previously incarcerated to reintegrate back into society.
 One of the hardest tasks for someone previously incarcerated is trying to figure out how to rebuild their life.
 And most of the time these men and women don’t have families to assist them when coming out.